hritik5102/lazy-load-images/README.md

 There are other option to reduce the image size furthur using `-compression_level` which you can explore.

+Check the script `compress_high_resolution_image.sh` to compress the jpg image. once the script is executed, if you see `images/high-resolutions-images/image-1.jpg` is of size `5.3M`, after conversation image size reduced to `908k`, almost 81% of the reduction.

+If you open devtools -> go to network tab -> select img, earlier the total download size of 24 images was nearly ~74MB but after reduction it reduced down 10.8MB

 <p align="center">
  <img src="docs/images/compressed_image.png" width=80%>
 </p>